 sudo apt update sudo apt install jenkins

-After we have done with the installation, we have to enable and start Jenkins service with the following commands:
+After we have done with the installation, we have to enable and start the Jenkins service with the following commands:

 sudo systemctl enable jenkins sudo systemctl start jenkins